Nancy Wiley, LICSW Trauma Specialist

 Are you or your children interested in learning how to ride?
 We are offering riding lessons free to your family.
 Riding horses has many therapeutic attributes, however, the most important is that it's FUN!

-Our Riding Program begins Saturday February 1st at 10:30.
+Our Riding Program is on Saturdays.
 We will ride together as a group for the first couple weeks to assess abilities.
 Then we will work in groups based on the riders ability.

 During the groups, you will not only learn to ride, but learn to better trust those around you, your environment, and yourself.
 You will also learn ways to interact socially through your horse experience.
 Horses understand compassion and are able to show empathy, this will encourage self growth and worth.